kambasht/Article-Recommendations-with-IBM/README.md

 # Article-Recommendations-with-IBM
-Recommendation system for users on the IBM Platform for articles based on top n ranking, collaborative filtering and latent features
+Recommendation system for users on the IBM Watson Studio Platform for articles based on top n ranking, collaborative filtering and latent features

 # Table of Contents
 1. Project Motivation